laviniapaiella/laviniapaiella.github.io/_pages/cv.md

 {% include base_path %}

 Here you can find an outline of my CV.
-The full version is available as a pdf [here](/files/CV_2025.pdf) (Updated May 2025).
+The full version is available as a pdf [here](/files/CV_2025.pdf) (Updated October 2025).

 ### Education